Aidenseo3180/T/README.md

 # vid-downloader
 About
 -------
-This is a PyQt5 program that allows the user to download videos In order to use, please read the directions carefully.
+This is a PyQt5 program that allows the user to download twitch videos In order to use, please read the directions carefully.

 *Currently under maintenance and developments, but still can be used without having difficulties*